-November – Police advise Conservative MP, Ian Duncan Smith that he must hire a bodyguard on Election Day due to vandalism and credible online threats.
+November – Police advise Conservative MP, Ian Duncan Smith that he must hire bodyguards on Election Day due to vandalism and credible online threats.

 November – Former US Secretary of State, Hillary Clinton speaks to the Met Police Commissioner, Cressida Dick about security for female MPs fearing for their safety after 18 of them announced that they would not run in the upcoming election as a result of online abuse and threats made towards their family.